 The Iyengar Yoga police were starting to close ranks around the Iyengar Yoga community.
 I must be careful with my posts because I am afraid the Iyengar Yoga Police will come after me!

 I love Geeta Iyengar so much.
 The first time I went to India to study at RIMYI (Ramamani Iyengar Memorial Institute) Geeta was not well and was not teaching.
 BKS Iyengar was not well either but would show up at the practice hall.
 I had waited a long time to go to India and study with the Iyengar family.
 It was a big deal for me.
 I had to take a month of work (no pay for two of those weeks) and had to find care for my daugher who was in elementary school at the time.
-It was this first trip to India that I realized the Iyengar family was a bit like the Beverly Hillbillies, but I would not dare say that aloud.
-Most of my classes for the month were with Prashant Iyengar and after about a week and half I stopped going to class with him.
+It was this first trip to India that I realized the Iyengar family reminded me of the Beverly Hillbillies, but I would not dare say that aloud.
+Most of my classes for the month were with Prashant Iyengar, and after about a week and a half, I stopped going to class with him.
 I hated it.
 He talked incessantly and when he stumbled onto a clever turn of phrase, he would repeat it endlessly with a proud smirk.
 He would put us in triangle pose on one side for 3 minutes and the second side for twenty seconds, if he remembered to do the second side at all.
 If we didn’t move to get the props fast enought he would fly into a rage and scream at us with a contorted face.
 I kept thinking maybe I wasn’t smart enough or experienced enough to comprehend the complexity of what he was teaching, so I would listen harder and try more.
 Then I realized, whatever he was teaching, I wasn’t learning.
-Meanwhile, Abhijata Iyengar would petulantly march around the practice hall talking on her cell phone, and ordering the Indian staff around.
-Occasionally she would give a disdainful look at a middle- age female practitioner which is about 95% of the Iyengar yoga demographic.
+Meanwhile, Abhijata Iyengar would petulantly march around the practice hall talking on her cell phone and ordering the Indian staff around.
+Occasionally she would give a disdainful look at a middle- age female practitioner which was (and still is) about 95% of the Iyengar yoga demographic.
 Scolding seemed to be her skill.
 I couldn’t shake the feeling that that I had been had.
 I couldn’t shake the sinking feeling of disappointment.

 It was a long fucking month.
-I kept wondering why I spent all this energy and money on this trip to India when I had the best teacher in the world in San Francisco.
-But then came along the first Yoganushsanam.
-I jumped at the opportunity because I wanted to give the Iyengars another chance, and I had never studied with Geeta.
+I kept wondering why I spent all this energy and money on this trip to India when I had the best teacher in the world in San Francisco–Manouso Manos, but then came along the first Yoganushsanam.
+Yoganushasanam is a sacred cash cow for the Iyengar family.
+The event allows for 2000 practitioners from around the world to come to Pune India to study with the Iyengar family via jumbotron.
+This event welcomed all levels of practioners and didn’t require a letter of recommendation from a mentor which is something RIMYI requires.
+I jumped at the opportunity, because I wanted to give the Iyengars another chance, and I had never studied with Geeta.
 Also, it was only 10 days so I didn’t have to find a month of care for my daughter.
 Geeta’s teaching was exquisite.
 She was demanding and profound.
+Her instructions were clear and concise, and she didn’t mince words.
 It was no surprise to me that when IYNAUS decided to open an independent investigation in response to the appeal to the ethics complaint against Manouso Manos, Geeta reacted like this, “Maybe you have taken this decision out of nervousness because of the havoc being created in the social media.
 Even though we don’t want to be judgmental it also seems like there is an animosity that is driving all this.
 You cannot assume that an individual is guilty and go all out to prove that.
-Yoga teachers and Iyengar yoga Associations should act with more responsibility.
+Yoga teachers and Iyengar yoga Associations should act with more responsibility.”
 A month later she she was dead.

 Eventually after teaching for a few years, I decided to pursue Iyengar Yoga certification more seriously.
 The studio owner decided she wanted to change the name of her studio and wanted to use the Iyengar name.
 In order to do that all teachers must be certified and no other styles of yoga can be taught, so the vinyasa, bhakti and pilates classes were invited to leave.
 I can’t say I have ever enjoyed a yoga teacher training and I have done many, but I can say unequivocally that Manouso Manos showed the most patience and compassion in teacher training.
 Yoga is an art, and the artisty really can’t really be taught.
 Sure, you can spit out the instructions in a methodical and robotic way, as was pushed in Iyengar yoga teacher trainings, but I think teachers should inspire.
 I found tremendous inconsistencies from one teacher training to the next and usually it was all about semantics.
 One teacher might insist that I say press your feet into the floor in tadasana while another teacher would tell me that that instruction was non-sensical.
 Often I left Iyengar yoga teacher trainings feeling confused, uninspired and unsure of myself.